jactong/jactong.github.io/_posts/2020-04-19-ginger_bug.md

 So, after cooling the ginger brew to room temperature, I mixed about 80% of the ginger bug and the ginger brew into a glass jug.
 I covered the top with a paper towel and let it sit for about 12 hours.

 ![Ginger](/assets/img/gb2-6-third-attempt.jpg){: .fullsize_image}
-<p style='width:90%;padding-left: 10%; font-size: 10pt; text-align: left'>I bought active dry yeast and cream of tartar from Amazon.</p>
+<p style='width:90%;padding-left: 10%; font-size: 10pt; text-align: left'>About to mix in the ginger bug into the jug of strained ginger brew.</p>

 ...